CaptainCrowbar/crow/docs/unicode.md

 ```

 Convert UTF-8 or UTF-32 strings to NFC and NFD forms.
 These will throw
-`std::invalid_argument` if invalid Unicode is encountered.
+`std::invalid_argument` if invalid UTF encoding is encountered.